 On February 13, 2018, we entered into a Strategic Collaboration Agreement (the BMS Collaboration Agreement) and a Share Purchase Agreement with BMS, both of which became effective on April 3, 2018.
 The agreement replaced the Clinical Trial Agreement we had entered into in September 2016.
-Pursuant to these current agreements, we and BMS are jointly developing bempegaldesleukin, including, without limitation, in combination with BMS's Opdivo® (nivolumab) and Opdivo® plus Yervoy® (ipilimumab), and other compounds of BMS, us or any third party.
+Pursuant to these current agreements, we and BMS are jointly developing bempegaldesleukin, including, without limitation, in combination with BMS's Opdivo[®] (nivolumab) and Opdivo[®] plus Yervoy[®] (ipilimumab), and other compounds of BMS, us or any third party.
 The parties have agreed to jointly commercialize bempegaldesleukin on a worldwide basis.
 We retained the right to record all worldwide sales for bempegaldesleukin.
 We will share global commercialization profits and losses with BMS for bempegaldesleukin, with Nektar sharing 65% and BMS sharing 35% of the net profits and losses.
 The parties share the internal and external development costs for bempegaldesleukin in combination regimens based on each party's relative ownership interest in the compounds included in the regimens.
-In accordance with the agreement, the parties share development costs for bempegaldesleukin in combination with Opdivo®, 67.5% of costs to BMS and 32.5% to Nektar, and for bempegaldesleukin in a triplet combination with Opdivo® and Yervoy® 78% of costs to BMS and 22% to Nektar.
+In accordance with the agreement, the parties share development costs for bempegaldesleukin in combination with Opdivo[®], 67.5% of costs to BMS and 32.5% to Nektar, and for bempegaldesleukin in a triplet combination with Opdivo[®] and Yervoy[®] 78% of costs to BMS and 22% to Nektar.
 The parties share costs for the manufacturing of bempegaldesleukin, 35% of costs to BMS and 65% to Nektar.

 Upon the effective date of the BMS Collaboration Agreement in April 2018, BMS paid us a non-refundable upfront cash payment of \$1.0 billion.
-We are eligible to receive additional cash payments up to a total of approximately \$1.45 billion (including the milestones from Amendment No. 1 described below) upon the achievement of certain development and regulatory milestones and up to a total of \$350.0 million upon the achievement of certain sales milestones.
+We are eligible to receive additional cash payments up to a total of approximately \$1.455 billion (including the milestones from Amendment No. 1 described below) upon the achievement of certain development and regulatory milestones, of which we have received \$25.0 million in March 2020 for the achievement of the first patient, first visit in the registrational muscle-invasive bladder cancer trial, and up to a total of \$350.0 million upon the achievement of certain sales milestones.
 In April 2018, BMS also purchased 8,284,600 shares of our common stock pursuant to the Share Purchase Agreement for total additional cash consideration of \$850.0 million.

 On January 9, 2020, we and BMS entered into Amendment No. 1 (the Amendment) to the BMS Collaboration Agreement.
 Pursuant to the Amendment, we and BMS agreed to update the Collaboration Development Plan under which we are collaborating and developing bempegaldesleukin.
 The cost sharing under the Amendment remains unchanged.
-Additionally, we are eligible to receive an additional non-refundable, non-creditable milestone payment of \$25.0 million following the achievement of the first patient, first visit in the registrational adjuvant melanoma trial, studying the combination of bempegaldesleukin and Opdivo®.
-We are also eligible to receive non-refundable, creditable milestone payments of \$25.0 million and \$75.0 million following the achievement of the first patient, first visit in a registrational muscle-invasive bladder cancer trial and a registrational first-line non-small-cell lung cancer trial, respectively, in each case studying the combination of bempegaldesleukin and Opdivo®.
+Additionally, we are eligible to receive an additional non-refundable, non-creditable milestone payment of \$25.0 million following the achievement of the first patient, first visit in the registrational adjuvant melanoma trial, studying the combination of bempegaldesleukin and Opdivo[®].
+We are also eligible to receive non-refundable, creditable milestone payments of \$25.0 million following the achievement of the first patient, first visit in a registrational muscle-invasive bladder cancer trial and a registrational first-line non-small-cell lung cancer trial, respectively, in each case studying the combination of bempegaldesleukin and Opdivo[®].
 For the two creditable milestones, BMS is entitled to deduct the amounts paid pursuant to these milestones from future development milestones due to us under the original agreement.
-On January 30, 2020, the milestone for the first patient, first visit milestone for the registrational muscle-invasive bladder cancer trial was achieved, and BMS paid us the \$25.0 million milestone in March 2020.
+On January 30, 2020, the milestone for the first patient, first visit in the registrational muscle-invasive bladder cancer trial was achieved, and BMS paid us the \$25.0 million milestone in March 2020.
+On July 27, 2020, the milestone for the first patient, first visit in the registrational adjuvant melanoma trial was achieved.